-Up to recently, perchlorate and chlorate presence in the environment was thought to be primarily anthropogenic.
-Recent evidence makes a strong case for the more widespread natural occurrence of perchlorate, outside of the long-established occurrence in caliches of the Atacama Desert in.
+Until recently, perchlorate and chlorate were thought to be primarily anthropogenic.
+Recent evidence makes a strong case for more widespread natural occurrence of perchlorate, outside of the long-established occurrence in caliches of the Atacama Desert.
 Improved sensitivity of perchlorate detection techniques shows widespread existence of ppb levels of perchlorate.
 Not all perchlorate detected could be traced to anthropogenic sources.
 Natural perchlorate in soils is rare but occurs in other arid environments at levels up to 0.6 weight %.
 In the southern high plains groundwater, perchlorate is better correlated with iodate, known to be of atmospheric origin, compared to any other species (Dasgupta et al., 2005).